 (1) Single Room - The door should remain closed at all times and be labeled "isolation".
 (2) Hand Washing/ Sanitizing - Before entering room and just prior to leaving room.
 (3) Gowns (If appropriate) - Gowns are to be worn while giving direct care to the client.
 Discard gown in bag provided in room before leaving the room.
 (4) Masks (If appropriate) - Masks placed on before entering room and removed after exiting.
 (5) Gloves - Gloves are utilized at all times.
 Discard in bag provided in room.
-(6) Linen - Discard contaminated linen in laundry basket inside room.
+(6) Linen 20 Discard contaminated linen in laundry basket inside room.
 Double-bag soiled linen in doorway of resident's room before removing.
 Label "Isolation Linen".
-(7) Dishes - Use disposable dishes and utensils.
+(7) Dishes S-1 Use disposable dishes and utensils.
 Discard in bag provided in room.
 (8) Discardable Waste - Discard all waste in appropriate bags inside clients room.
 Double bag waste at doorway of resident's room.
 Labeled "Contaminated".
 (9) Disinfection - Complete disinfection of room and equipment is necessary after isolation is terminated.
 If the isolation was for C-diff, please note that housekeeping will disinfect with bleach.
+(10) Respirator Fit Te Any employee using a respirator requiring fit testing must be fit tested according to the ELC Respirator Program.